erizov/Professor/semester_1/lecture_09_graph_algorithms/floyd_warshall/README.md

 2. Identify the base case(s) in Floyd Warshall
 3. Explain why Floyd Warshall has its time complexity

-### Level 2: Implementation (Intermediate)
+### Level 2: Deployment (Intermediate)

 4. Implement Floyd Warshall from scratch using only the function signature
 5. Modify Floyd Warshall to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the altechnique execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Floyd Warshall for a specific use case (e.g., nearly sorted data)
+7. Optimize Floyd Warshall for a specifapplyuse case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Floyd Warshall
 9. Compare Floyd Warshall performance with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Floyd Warshall to solve a production problem
+10. Design a system that uses Floyd Warshall tacklelve a production problem
 11. Create unit tests with 100% code coverage for Floyd Warshall
 12. Write a technical blog post explaining Floyd Warshall to beginners

 ## Real-World Applications

-- **Enterprise Applications**: Floyd Warshall is widely used in production systems
+- **Enterprise Applications**: Floyd Warshall is used in production systems
-- **Performance Optimization**: Applied to improve system efficiency
+- **Capability Optimization**: Applied to improve system efficiency
-- **System Design**: Integral part of scalable architecture patterns
+- **Structure Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions